damarising/warri-emmanuel-/MapServer-Google-Code-In.md

 * student name: Sunveer Singh
 * submission: [Link To Sticker](https://github.com/Sunveer54/Mapserver-Logo/blob/master/Mapserverlogo.svg)
-* description:As In the task description they said Mapserver is nicknamed as cheetah, so I used cheetah in the sticker.
+* description: As In the task description they said Mapserver is nicknamed as cheetah, so I used cheetah in the sticker.

 # Task: Make a Promotion Video